GIScience/climate-action-hiwalk/README.md

 DOCKER_BUILDKIT=1 docker build --secret id=CI_JOB_TOKEN . --tag heigit/{plugin-name}:devel
 docker run --env-file .env --network=host heigit/{plugin-name}:devel
 ```

+Make sure the cone-token is copied to the text-file named `CI_JOB_TOKEN` that is mounted to the container build process as secret.

 To deploy this plugin to the central docker repository run